aaryaya/LondonTubeMap_JourneyPlanner/README.md

 # LondonTubeMap_JourneyPlanner
-Here's a sample `README.md` file for your GitHub repository that explains the London Tube Map Journey Planner project.
-The README provides an overview of the project, instructions for setting it up, and how to use it.

----

 This project is a Python-based London Tube Map Journey Planner application.
 It allows users to find the shortest path between two tube stations, explore line information, and display neighboring stations.
 The application also provides a simple graphical user interface (GUI) built using Tkinter.